Sollentuna socken

 Sollentuna socken is a former socken of Sollentuna Hundred in Uppland, Sweden.
 The area largely corresponds to the modern Sollentuna Municipality, but not completely.
 Hansta was incorporated into Stockholm Municipality in 1980, while other localities (such as Silverdal) were incorporated into the municipality from other parishes.

 The parish encompassed an area of approximately 49.50 km2, whereof 46.08 km2 were land.
-Edsberg Castle, the seat farm of Sollentunaholm, the locality of Sjöberg, the municipal districts of Rotebro, Viby, Norrviken, Vaxmora, Häggvik, Edsberg, Tureberg, and Helenelund as well as Sollentuna Station and the parish church of Sollentuna were located in the parish.
+Edsberg Castle, the seat farm of Sollentunaholm, the locality of Sjöberg, the municipal districts of Rotebro, Viby, Norrviken, Vaxmora, Häggvik, Edsberg, Tureberg, and Helenelund as well as Sollentuna railway station and the parish church of Sollentuna were located in the parish.

 Geography

 Sollentuna Parish was located north of Stockholm, around the northern parts of Edsviken and the southern parts of Norrviken and straddling the Stockholmsåsen esker, running in a north-south direction.
 The parish was mostly low-lying farmland surrounded by wooded hills reaching up to 70 m above mean sea level.